List of last surviving Canadian war veterans

 1882 studio portrait of the (then) last surviving Six Nations warriors who fought with the British in the War of 1812: (left to right) John Smoke Johnson, John Tutela and Young Warner.

-This is an incomplete list of the surviving veterans of Canadian wars.
+This is an incomplete list of the last surviving veterans of Canadian wars.
 The last surviving veteran of any particular war, upon his death, marks the end of a historic era.
 Exactly who is the last surviving veteran is often an issue of contention, especially with records from long-ago wars.
-The "last man standing" was often very young at the time of enlistment and in many cases had lied about his age to get entry into the service, which confuses matters further.
+The "last man standing" was often very young at the time of enlistment and in many cases had lied about his age to gain entry into the service, which confuses matters further.
 There were also sometimes incentives for men to lie about their ages after their military service ended.